infumap/infumap/tools/text_extraction/README.md

 By default the service listens on `127.0.0.1:8787`.

-`run.sh` now supervises the `uvicorn` process.
+`run.sh` supervises a `uvicorn` process.
 If the text extraction service crashes (including a segfault), the script logs the exit and restarts it automatically after a short delay.
 Pressing `Ctrl-C` still stops the supervisor cleanly.